therealskiyudeveloper/Password-Manager/README.md

 # Password-Manager
-Stores your password and denies you entry if your password does not match
+Stores your password and denies entry if your password does not match